How better design can make rural Alaska homes healthier - ArcticToday

 The boxy device pulls heat from stale air going out of the house and transfers it to cold fresh air coming in from the outside.
 It is one of the innovative ventilation systems installed in the homes of a four-house “sustainable village,” a living laboratory at the Cold Climate Housing Research Center on the edge of the University of Alaska Fairbanks.

-Aaron Cooke, an architect who serves as the center’s program manager — and who is a resident of this sustainable village house — likens the heat-recovery ventilator’s interior structure to the multiple adjacent channels in corrugated cardboard.
+Aaron Cooke, an architect who serves as a project manager at the center — and who is a resident of this sustainable village house — likens the heat-recovery ventilator’s interior structure to the multiple adjacent channels in corrugated cardboard.
 Stale indoor air is pushed outside while clean outdoor air is drawn inside; as the flows pass each other, the incoming air picks up the outgoing air’s heat.
 “Heat exchange prewarms the air that is wonderfully clean but terribly cold,” Cooke said.

 The center has dubbed this ventilation-heating combination design BrHEAThe.
 It provides a way to balance the need for energy conservation, a perennial issue in cold climates of high latitudes, with the need for fresh indoor air, which is often treated as secondary, to the detriment of people’s health.